eskevv/first-light/README.md

 // loop though each vegetation layer (usually you will render everything at once) foreach (var item in vegetation)
 {
-   // layer data depends on if your using infinite maps if (item.LayerData.Gids == null) continue; // i will use gids here as the more simple options for (int x = 0; x < item.LayerData.Gids.Length; x++) {
+   // layer data depends if your using infinite maps but i will use gids here if (item.LayerData.Gids == null) continue;
+   for (int x = 0; x < item.LayerData.Gids.Length; x++)
+   {
       int gid = item.LayerData.Gids[x];